mnmason86/reading-notes/401/Engineering.md

 - What's the one thing I bring to this career (and a potential employer) that nobody else can?

+  *No one else can bring my specific set of skills and experiences to a career.
+I will bring all of the knowledge that I have gained from my previous career as a teacher, especially my leadership, communication, and ability to connect with people.*

 - What are 3 things I'll start doing to "un-stick" myself whenever I get stuck on a tough piece of code, logic, or feature?

+  *I will take a break and walk away from the code to refresh my mind.
+I will be sure that I have written out my sub-problems, and that I have a solution for them first.
+And I will ask another dev to look at my code to see if there is something obvious I am missing.*